Lennard Kämna: Professional career

 Kämna took his first senior individual race win at the 2020 Critérium du Dauphiné, where he won the fourth stage.
 Shortly afterwards he rode the 2020 Tour de France, where he took his first Grand Tour stage win on stage 16 of the race, attacking a reducing lead group on the penultimate climb and being joined by Richard Carapaz, and subsequently countering an attack by Carapaz and building up a lead on the descent and the last climb to win by one and a half minutes.
 He had previously narrowly missed out on the win on the thirteenth stage of the race, losing out in the final sprint to Daniel Martínez at the summit finish on Puy Mary.

+Kamna won stage four of the 2022 Giro d’Italia after being part of a breakaway group on a mountain stage.